 Astra is a team of professional security experts that help you with the tedious task of finding security vulnerabilities in your iOS application.
 We understand the importance of securing your applications, and we make sure that none goes unnoticed.
 The best part about it is that you don’t need to know all the technical aspects of security testing.
 All you have to do is provide us with your application, and we will test, discover and report all the risks in your app.

 iOS penetration testing is a valuable asset in any organization planning to launch an iOS application or already own an application.
 By hiring a firm specializing in this type of security, you help your organization protect its valuable data and information.
-If you are looking to do an IOS penetration test, get in touch with the professionals at Astra today.
+If you are looking to do an IOS penetration testing service, get in touch with the professionals at Astra today.